dsmurph/webpi/README.md

 * **🌐 Self-contained Ecosystem:**
      - Integrated HTTP server and modular core system.
 No external web server like Apache or Nginx required.

-* **🔢 Bitmask Logic:**
+* **💽 WebPi RAM:**
+     - Real RAM?
+No, but a perfect mirror image.
+A memory module for every purpose, combined with efficient functions in a lightweight design.
+With WebPiEasy, hardware control becomes pure high-level programming.
-     - Builtin bitmasks to get you started instantly.
+     - Integrated bitmasks for getting started right away.
-     - Bit manipulation designed for understanding.
-Toggle bits or store entire sensor values for 8bit or 16bit states.
+     - Bit manipulation made easy.
+Switch bits or store entire sensor values ​​for 8-bit, 16-bit, or even 32-bit states.

 * **🛠 Modular Design:**
      - Use only what you need.
 Header-only classes ready for any use case, whether within WebPi or for standalone projects modular and customizable.